 This seminar is the first of a series that will cover the complex topic of stormwater management.
 The complete series includes:

-- Evolution of computer model techniques
+- Evolution of stormwater management

 - Rainfall data, IDF Curves, and design storms

 - Time of Concentration